Enalmada/bs-ant-design-mobile/README.md

 ## Introduction

-** See bs-ant-design repo for original details. **
+** See [bs-ant-design](https://github.com/thangngoc89/bs-ant-design) repo for original credit on this pattern. **

-Bucklescript + ReasonReact binding for [Ant Design](https://mobile.ant.design) components.
+Bucklescript + ReasonReact binding for [Ant Design Mobile](https://mobile.ant.design) components.
 I write bindings when I needed them in my projects.
 If you find a component is missing, it's because I don't need it (yet).

 Difference from [bs-antd](https://github.com/tiensonqin/bs-antd) style of bindings: It uses the official recommended way for writing bindings and it doesn't work for me.
 Best explained this in this [blog post](https://khoanguyen.me/writing-reason-react-bindings-the-right-way/)

+Cautionary note that I am very new to bindings so confirmation and testing is necessary for anything you want to use as I only tested what I use.

 ## Installation